Cubeir/Vanilla-RTX-App/README.md

   Resets tuning values and options to their defaults — this does not reset the pack back to its default state, to do that, you must reinstall the packages via the `(Re)install latest RTX packs` or if it is a custom pack, manually reimport the original pack to Minecraft.

 - `Wipe / Hard reset (Hold Shift + Reset)`
-  Wipes all of app's storage, as well as any temporary data, including: cache timestamps (like update check cooldowns), tuning options, cached pack locations or game locations, DLSS and BetterRTX catalogues, PSA messages, and more..., then restarts the app.
+  Wipes all of app's storage, as well as any temporary data, including: cached timestamps (like update check cooldowns), tuning options, cached pack locations or game locations, DLSS and BetterRTX catalogues, PSA messages, and more..., then restarts the app.
   Effectively making it as if the app was just freshly installed on your system, removing all traces in the most comprehensive way.

 ## Miscellaneous